arthur4655/my-simple-taxi-app/README.md

-🚕Simple-taxi-app🚕
+# 🚕Simple-taxi-app🚕
 <h2>📣 Project description 📣</h2>
-___
-<blockquote>It's simple web-application that supports CRUD operation and registration with authorization.
+It's simple web-application that supports CRUD operations and registration with authorization.
 This project follows SOLID and also build according to N-tier architecture patterns.
-Here we have 4 layers: GUI, business layer, persistence layer, database layer</blockquote>
+Here we have 4 layers: GUI, business layer, persistence layer, database layer

-<h2>📝Features</h2>
+## <h2>📝Features</h2>
-___
 * Registration as a driver
 * Authentication as a driver
 * Authenticated driver can perform CRUD operations over manufacturers/cars/drivers